Symphony in E (Sullivan): Analysis

 Hughes sums the symphony up thus: "In spite of the promising first movement and a modicum of competent thematic development, the symphony cannot be counted as a satisfactory achievement.
 Too much of the material is machine-made – as yet we find few signs of true spontaneity."
 Greenfield concludes that the symphony is "a charming example of Victorian art at its least inhibited."
 Lamb finds that despite the serious tone of much of the work, the symphony has "an all-pervading charm" and demonstrates "a thoroughly proficient handling of the orchestra".
+In 2010 the Gramophone Classical Music Guide commented, "what a charmer of a work it is!
+Mendelssohn (and his Reformation Symphony above all) provides the dominant stylistic template, but the work is soundly constructed, effectively scored, and the scherzo’s irresistibly perky oboe tune, in particular, already reveals a very real melodic gift.